BoJ Keeps Monetary Policy Steady; Cuts Inflation Outlook

 The central bank said it will conduct purchases of Japanese government bonds in a flexible manner so that the outstanding amount will increase at an annual pace of about JPY 80 trillion.

-The bank asserted to maintain the current extremely low interest rates for an extended period of time, reflecting uncertain economic outlook and prices, including the impact of the consumption tax hike scheduled for October next year.
+The bank asserted that it will maintain the current extremely low interest rates for an extended period of time, reflecting the uncertain economic outlook and prices, including the impact of the consumption tax hike scheduled for October next year.

 The BoJ said it will continue with 'Quantitative and Qualitative Monetary Easing with Yield Curve Control' policy, aimed to attain the inflation goal of 2 percent, and to maintain that target in a stable manner.

-The bank reiterated that it will continue expanding the monetary base until the year-on-year rate of increase in the observed CPI exceeded 2 percent and stayed above the target in a stable manner.
+The bank reiterated that it will continue expanding the monetary base until the year-on-year rate of increase in the observed consumer price index, or CPI, exceeded 2 percent and stayed above the target in a stable manner.

+In its quarterly outlook report, the BoJ said 'the momentum toward achieving the price stability target of 2 percent is maintained but is not yet sufficiently firm, and thus developments in prices continue to warrant careful attention.'

-The BoJ noted that Japanese economy was 'expanding moderately,' with risks to economic activity and prices skewed to the downside.
+The BoJ noted that the Japanese economy was 'expanding moderately', with risks to economic activity and prices skewed to the downside.

-Core inflation forecast was cut to 0.9 percent from 1.4 percent for this fiscal year.
-For the fiscal 2010, core inflation projection was trimmed to 1.4 percent from 1.5 percent.
+For the fiscal year ending March 2021, the headline inflation projection was cut to 1.5 percent from 1.6 percent and the core inflation forecast was trimmed to 1.4 percent from 1.5 percent.

 The Bank of Japan is likely to keep its short-term policy rate and 10-year yield target unchanged beyond next year, Marcel Thieliant, an economist at Capital Economics, said.